Euler class of taut foliations and Dehn filling

-Let $\widehat{\mathcal{F}}$ be a taut foliation on $X(\alpha)$.
-Then $\mathcal{F} = \widehat{\mathcal{F}}|_X$ is also a taut.
-It is a well-known result that the Thurston dual norm of the relative class $e_\sigma(\mathcal{F}) \in H^2(X,\partial X)$ is at most $1$ \cite[\S 3, Corollary 1]{Thurston86}.
+Let $\widehat{\mathcal{F}}$ be a taut foliation on $X(\alpha)$ transverse to the core of the filling solid torus and such that $\mathcal{F} = \widehat{\mathcal{F}}|_X$ intersects $\partial X$ in simple closed curves of slope $\alpha$.
+Since $\mathcal{F}$ is taut, it is a well-known result that the Thurston dual norm of the relative class $e_\sigma(\mathcal{F}) \in H^2(X,\partial X)$ is at most $1$ \cite[\S 3, Corollary 1]{Thurston86}.
 This follows from the fact that any properly embedded connected incompressible and boundary incompressible surface in a tautly foliated $3$-manifold can be isotoped to be either a leaf of the foliation or transverse to the foliation everywhere except for at a finite number of saddle points \cite[\S 3, Theorem 4]{Thurston86} (also see \cite[Theorem 3.7]{Gab00}).
 We state Thurston's result in the form that is the most convenient for us in Theorem \ref{thm: norm bound} below.